 Our practice space is a cork floor designed for barefeet only.
 Please leave your shoes, bags, and other belongings in the provided spaces in the reception area to keep our practice area as clutter-free as possible.
 Feel free to keep your socks on and remove them when you get to your mat.

 Place your mat gently on the floor, gather your props and have a seat.

 please WAIT in the reception area and ONLY ENTER the practice area after we get moving.
 Please enter & set up QUIETLY to respect the solitude of our space.
 The same applies if you have to leave early: quickly exit BEFORE final relaxation.
 PLEASE be considerate not to disrupt quiet times.

 Wear loose-fitting or non-restrictive clothing and avoid accessories that could impede your movement.
-Classes are barefoot.

-No PERFUME.
 Others can be highly sensitive or allergic to scents, especially with deep breathing.

 GUM is a No.